woocommerce/woocommerce-paypal-payments/readme.txt

 Help increase conversion by automatically offering PayPal buttons on product pages and at checkout. **Consumers are nearly three times more likely to purchase when you offer PayPal.¹**

 = PayPal Pay Later =
-Let customers pay over time while you get paid up front — at no additional cost. **PayPal’s pay later options are boosting merchant conversion rates and increasing cart sizes by 39%.²**
+Let customers pay over time while you get paid up front — at no additional cost. **PayPal Pay Later options are boosting merchant conversion rates and increasing cart sizes by 39%.²**

 = Help increase conversions with Pay Later messaging = PayPal Pay Later allows customers to pay over time while you get paid up front — at no additional cost to your business.
 And since 81% of younger consumers who use buy now, pay later decide which payment method to use before they get to checkout⁴, showing Pay Later messaging on your site lets customers know they have flexible options to pay over time while they are browsing — helping convert your browsers into buyers.